 Car companies responded in kind with claims on their own.
 Ford claimed that it would put its own autonomous car on the road by 2021.
 BMW teamed up with Daimler, and started buying stock in various tech companies.
 Meanwhile, Ford invested heavily in Argo AI to help build its autonomous system.
 But in 2019, Ford CEO Jim Hackett stated “we overestimated the arrival of autonomous vehicles,” and with good reason.

-The whole operation suffered a major setback and got a severe reality check when a cyclist was fatally hit by Uber’s self-driving car in 2018.
+The whole operation suffered a major setback and got a severe reality check when a cyclist was fatally hit by Uber’s self-driving car in 2018 and got hurt in a collision with an autonomous vehcile.
 That made the whole auto and technology sectors take stock and rethink where we stood in letting cars have free rein without human intervention.
 Almost every company, even Waymo, who has been testing (also operating selectively) driver-less cars in Phoenix since 2017 agrees that making a fully autonomous car is (get it?) complicated and daunting than initially thought.

 But what makes self-driving cars so complicated and tricky to make?
 And where do we stand in all of this?

 What in the heck is an autonomous car anyway?

 A fully autonomous car is a vehicle that requires no inputs from the passengers whatsoever—though the driver would still be able to take control when/if they see fit, in theory.
 According to the SAE, there are six levels of autonomy labeled quite simply levels zero through five: